kotlin-hands-on/hands-on/README.md

 If you're not a native speaker, but want to contribute, feel free to do that.
 We (JetBrains) can proofread the final lab text.

-Feel free to contribute the small changes to existing labs directly to the corresponding projects, and better contact us before contributing more significant changes to existing labs.
+Feel free to contribute small changes to existing labs directly to the corresponding projects.
+If you're planning on contributing more significant changes to existing labs, we recommend you get in touch with us first via an issue.